JP-Ellis/jp-ellis.github.io-archived/content/blog/git-hooks.rst

 Finally, with all this setup I just need to run ``git push`` and the website will be automatically updated!

-..
-[1] The reason for the theme being tracked in a separate branch is that I may
+.. [#theme] The reason for the theme being tracked in a separate branch is that
-       end up moving the branch to its own proper repository in the future, and I could do the same for the source branch though I think it makes more sense to keep the source and output in the same repositories.
+            I may end up moving the branch to its own proper repository in the future, and I could do the same for the source branch though I think it makes more sense to keep the source and output in the same repositories.